To install and run Flutter, your development environment must meet these minimum requirements:

 - Open an elevated console window and run the following command to begin

 - Review the terms of each license carefully before agreeing to them.

 - Once you are done agreeing with licenses, run

 flutter doctoragain to confirm that you are ready to use Flutter.

 For Windows desktop development, you need the following in addition to the Flutter SDK:

-- Visual Studio 2022 When installing Visual Studio you need the “Desktop development with C++” workload installed for building windows, including all of its default components.
+- Visual Studio 2022 or Visual Studio Build Tools 2022 When installing Visual Studio or only the Build Tools, you need the “Desktop development with C++” workload installed for building windows, including all of its default components.